alexchong/OnePowerShellProfile/README.md

 OnePowerShellProfile essentially generates duplicate profile files for each PS edition installed on the machine -- based off the content of the `Public.ps1` and `Private.ps1` files provided in this module.

-Any previously saved profiles are
+Profiles can be saved and archived

 ## Installation